ghollisjr/cl-opencl-utils/README.txt

   (cl-create-kernel program "hello"))

 I recommend reading the examples at least once to get an idea of how to use the utilities in a complementary way.
-At the moment, I haven't included macros for the simple reason that the Lispified code is easy to generate with the backquote syntax, clc, and normal Lisp functions.